-What does this mean in practical terms?
-Imagine that you are trying to sell your townhouse in Concord, and you tell your real estate agent that the foundation is caving in, and that you'd like to sell the house quickly before you need to bear the costs of remediation.
-Or similarly, imagine that the agent was walking around your home in preparation to sell it, when she notices that one of the bathrooms appears to have sagging floors will need to make the buyer aware of this, too.
+In other words, if you are trying to sell your townhouse in Concord, and tell your real estate agent that the foundation is caving in and that you'd like to sell the house quickly before you need to bear the costs of remediation, the agent must disclose this.
+Similarly, an agent who was walking around your home in preparation to sell it and notices that one of the bathrooms appears to have sagging floors will need to make the buyer aware of this, too.
 An agent who fails to disclose such a fact to the buyer could lose his or her license.

-The standard form asks you to check "Yes," "No," or "Unknown" in response to a few dozen questions about your property.
-For example, you are asked how old the home is, whether it is the subject of any liens or lawsuits, and whether you are aware of any major problems with various aspects of the house (heating, cooling, electrical, roof, soil, plumbing, past meth lab use, and so forth).
-It also asks for some basic information about the house, for example how it's zoned, whether it's in a condominium complex, and whether it is subject to any special taxes or assessments.
+The standard form asks you to check "Yes," "No," or "Unknown" in response to numerous questions about your property.
+For example, you are asked how old the home is, whether it is the subject of any liens or lawsuits, and whether you are aware of any major problems with its various aspects (heating, cooling, electrical, roof, soil, plumbing, past meth lab use, and so forth).
+It also asks for legal information about the house, for example how it's zoned, whether it's in a condominium complex, and whether it is subject to any special taxes or assessments.

 If the property is a condo or otherwise governed by a homeowners' association, your agent will add a "rider" to the main disclosure form, in which you'll need to answer questions about its insurance, monthly fees and assessments, any pending litigation, how many parking spots come with your unit, and so on.